Wei1234c/MQTT_bridged_LoRa_networks_with_MicroPython_on_ESP32/notebooks/demo/MBLN_readme_en.md

 - Enhanced through-put:
   - Reduce the chance of collision
     - Packages may be routed based on the destinatd EUI address, it is possible to avoid global broadcasts, and hence minimum collision.
-- Bidirectional data exchange between MQTT and LoRa
+- Bidirectional data exchange between MQTT and LoRa:
   - An MQTT message from external can be sent to a gateway, commanding it to send a LoRa package and wire the data to a specific node.
   - The data transmitted by LoRa nodes can be collected by the MQTT mechanism easily.